 If there are a trillion fossils underneath an 800 acre property how many might there be in the upper-Ordovician rocks of central Kentucky, and southern Indiana and Ohio?
 I estimate there is roughly an area of 80 x 100 miles or 8,000 square miles of exposed Ordovician period rock in this region.
 There are 5280 feet in a mile so 5280 squared provides a value of 27,878,400 square feet per square mile.
 If we multiply that number by the area where Ordovician rock is exposed (8000 square miles) we get the total square feet of exposed Ordovician rock in this region.
 That would be 8,000 x 27,878,400 which is 223,027,200,000.
 Let’s just round that down to 200 billion square feet to be more conservative.

 We have already calculated a minimum number of fossils preserved in the Ordovician limestone immediately below the Ark Encounter.
-That number was 32,000 fossils the size of a small shell per each square foot with the understanding that is a very modest estimate of how many fossils there would be if we brought of a core of the rock 1 square foot in size and pulled the fossils out of that core.
+That number was 32,000 fossils the size of a small shell per each square foot with the understanding that is a very modest estimate of how many fossils there would be if we brought of a core of the rock one square foot in size and pulled the fossils out of that core.

 Having observed fossils in many road cuts around the southern Ohio and northern Kentucky region I know that the Ark Encounter site is not unusual with respect to fossil density.
 There have also been many cores taken across the region as part of geological surveys that demonstrate that this limestone has dense layers of fossils across the entire region.
-As a result it is reasonable to assume that our estimate of fossils per square foot can be applied beyond the Ark Encounter location.
+As a result, it is reasonable to assume that our estimate of fossils per square foot can be applied beyond the Ark Encounter location.

 Quadrillions of fossils is difficult for anyone to imagine.
 To put that number in perspective, the surface of the earth is approximately 5.5 Quadrillion square feet (197 million square miles).
 So the Cincinnati Arch limestone has enough shell-sized fossils to cover the entire earth with at least one shell per every square foot.
 That might not seem too impressive but then consider the quadrillions of fossils on Kansas, the quintillions of shells in Wyoming and so forth.
-Before long you will realize that the density of the fossil record requires that there is an average of thousands of fossils underneath each square foot of the earth.
+Before long it becomes clear that the density of the fossil record requires that there is an average of thousands of fossils underneath each square foot of the earth.